suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~
 {: #cddl-context-info title="CDDL for COSE_KDF_Context Structure"}

-The HKDF-based key derivaction function may optionally contain a salt value,
+The HKDF-based key derivation function MAY contain a salt value,
 as described in Section 5.1 of {{RFC9053}}.
 This optional value is used to
-change the key generation process.
+influence the key generation process.
 This specification does not mandate the
 use of a salt value.
 If the salt is public and carried in the message, then
-the "salt" algorithm header parameter is used.
-See discussion in {{RFC5869}}
+the "salt" algorithm header parameter MUST be used.
+The purpose of the salt
-and NIST SP800-56 {{SP800-56}} for reasons for sending or not sending a salt.
+value is to provide extra randomness in the KDF context.
+If the salt sent
-The purpose of the salt is to provide extra randomness in the KDF context.
+in the "salt" algorithm header parameter, then the receiver MUST be able to
-If the salt sent in the "salt" algorithm header parameter, then the receiver
+process a salt and MUST pass it into the key derivation function.
-MUST be able to process a salt and MUST pass it into the key derivation
+For more information about the salt value, see {{RFC5869}} and NIST
-function.
+SP800-56 {{SP800-56}}.

 Profiles of this specification MAY specify an extended version of the
 context information structure or MAY utilize a different context information
 structure.

 For use with ciphers that do not provide integrity protection, such as
-AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), Enc_structure
+AES-CTR and AES-CBC (see {{I-D.ietf-cose-aes-ctr-and-cbc}}), the
-MUST NOT be used and the protected header in the SUIT_Encryption_Info_ESDH
+Enc_structure MUST NOT be used and the protected header in the
-structure MUST be a zero-length byte string.
+SUIT_Encryption_Info_ESDH structure MUST be a zero-length byte string.

 ### Example